obi1kenobi/trustfall/trustfall/examples/hackernews/README.md

 - `vertex.rs` defines the `Vertex` enum which `trustfall` uses to represent vertices in the query graph.
-- `adapter.rs` defines the `HackerNewsAdapter` struct, which implements the `trustfall_core::interpreter::Adapter` trait and connects the query engine to the HackerNews API.
+- `adapter.rs` defines the `HackerNewsAdapter` struct, which implements the `trustfall::provider::BasicAdapter` trait and connects the query engine to the HackerNews API.
     - The `resolve_starting_vertices` method is what produces the initial iterator of `Vertex` vertices corresponding to the root edge at which querying starts (e.g. `FrontPage`).